libev Implementation Analysis

 // other

-: If the event has not expired, no processing is done.
+} ANFD;backend_poll: See the implementation ofbackend_pollabove, it will fetch the ready events and put the events into thependingsarray, that is, put them at the end of the corresponding priority queue.timer_reify: If the event has not expired, no processing is done.
 Otherwise, the executes the following:- Call

-to clear the timer that has norepeat
+ev_timer_stopto clear the timer that has norepeatset. - Set the

 - Call

-by default, the callback will be take out of from the priority queue then be triggered respectively.
+invoke_cb: it isev_invoke_pendingby default, the callback will be take out of from the priority queue then be triggered respectively.

 Reference